rickard67/LSP-Pascal-Library/README.md

   const paramJSON: string = ''): Integer;
 ```
 The return value is a unique id you can use to keep track of the request,
-in case ther are multiple outstanding requests of the same type.
+in case there are multiple outstanding requests of the same type.

 ### RequestErrorHandling